1990 Interstate 75 fog disaster: In popular culture

-The accident was the subject of a 1997 Forensic Files episode titled "Killer Fog".
-Dr. Lawrence Weiss' 2004 book Collision on I-75, published by the American Public Health Association, is about the accident and the events leading up to it.
+The collision was the subject of a 1997 Forensic Files episode titled "Killer Fog".
+Dr. Lawrence Weiss' 2004 book Collision on I-75, published by the American Public Health Association, is about the collision and the events leading up to it.
 A chapter about the event is included in the 2012 book Tennessee Tragedies: Natural, Technological, and Societal Disasters in the Volunteer State, written by former TEMA official Allen R. Coggins.
 The first chapter in author Dewaine A. Speaks' 2019 book Historic Disasters of East Tennessee chronicles the event.